 It’s rare but a casual dress code on your invitation means you can more or less wear whatever takes your fancy.
 Even so, it’s always best to keep things on the right side of relaxed.
 In other words, it’s probably not wise to show up in a T-shirt and flip-flops – regardless of how hot it is outside.

 In short, cocktail attire means tailoring with a twist.
-For example, wear that patterned two-piece suit but perhaps swap the shirt for a plain white or printed tee.
+For example, wear that patterned or bold colour two-piece suit but swap the dress shirt for a band collar version or even a plain white tee.

 Again, separates will work just as well as a suit.
-Try wearing a statement jacket with pared-back trousers and an unassuming shirt.
+Try wearing a statement jacket with pared-back trousers and an unassuming shirt or polo.
 Remember, no two items of clothing should ever be fighting one another for attention.

 Key Summer Wedding Looks

 As you may be beginning to realise, dressing for a summer wedding can be a complex affair, but it needn’t be.
 There are a few classic outfits that will work every time.
 If you don’t quite feel up to experimenting, these are the go-to combinations that will always see you right.

 The Linen Suit

 Tailoring traditionalists may sneer and, it’s true, it isn’t for everyone.
 However, linen – in all its crinkled, crumpled glory – is the perfect fabric to get you from church to end-of-night chariot sweat-free and feeling fresh.
 For the unadventurous, navy is the safest option.
 Wear it with a white shirt, black monk-strap shoes and, from a distance, nobody would be able to tell the difference.

 If you’re happy to try something different (and the dress code permits it), a beige or sand shade is the classic colour for linen tailoring.
 Opt for a white or light blue shirt (chambray is an excellent choice here) and brown leather loafers to anchor.

 There are no hard and fast rules when it comes to matching footwear with separates.
 But generally speaking, most traditionally “smart” silhouettes will work.

 Breathable Two-Piece Suit